 • Cut the mahi mahi into 4 equal-sized filets and pat the fish dry with a paper towel.

-• Sprinkle blackened seasoning and salt, if seasoning does not already include it, over the filets and rub it into the fish.
+• Sprinkle the blackened seasoning and salt, if seasoning does not already include it, over the filets and rub it into the fish.

 • Melt butter in a cast-iron skillet over medium-high heat.
 Wait for at least 1 minute so butter is heated through.
 Add the mahi mahi to the skillet, skin side-up, and cook for 4-5 minutes.
 Flip the filets over and continue cooking for 3-4 more minutes or until cooked through.